Appendix Health and Diet: Foods for A Healthy Appendix

 ALSO READ: ZAYN RETURNS WITH SUMMER ANTHEM “LOVE LIKE THIS”

-· Vegetable juice: Vegetables are packed with essential nutrients and minerals that not only promote overall health but also play a significant role in alleviating symptoms of appendicitis.
+· Vegetable juice: Vegetables are packed with essential nutrients and minerals that not only promote overall health.
+But also play a significant role in alleviating symptoms of appendicitis.
 Freshly squeezed juices from cucumber, carrot, radish, beetroot, and coriander have been found to lower abdominal pain and discomfort.

 · Fenugreek seeds: Simply, add two tablespoons of fenugreek seeds in one liter of water and boil it for half an hour.
 After cooling, drink this concoction twice daily to lower the pain from appendicitis.
 Fenugreek has medicinal properties which prevent the buildup of mucus and pus in the appendix.

-· Mint: Mint leaves are infused with Vitamin A, fat soluble vitamin along with a wealth of antioxidants and cooling properties.
-It is recommended to boil mint leaves in water and consume it thrice a day to reduce irritable bowel syndrome and soothe abdominal pain.
+· Mint:Mint leaves contain Vitamin A, a fat-soluble vitamin, along with a wealth of antioxidants and cooling properties.
+Experts recommend boiling mint leaves in water and consuming the drink thrice a day to reduce irritable bowel syndrome and soothe abdominal pain.
 Mint leaves also help with other symptoms of appendicitis like nausea and bloating.

 Important Announcement – EasyShiksha has now started Online Internship Program “Ab India Sikhega Ghar Se